BrownCAB/book-search-engine/README.md

 ## Usage

-The challenge a single-page application that meets the PWA criteria.
-Additionally, it will feature a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+The challenge a application that uses an Apollo Server and apply it to the Express.js server as middleware.
+Additionally, featuring a book’s title, author, description, image, and a link to that book on the Google Books site.
+The application will also a fully functioning Google Books API search engine built with a RESTful API, and refactor it to be a GraphQL API built with Apollo Server.

 ## Testing
 ```